howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 ### Goal achieved

-In this chapter we've finished configuring entire GraphQL server stack and defined very basic first query.
+In this chapter we've finished configuring the entire GraphQL server stack and defined a very basic first query.